How To Use a Pottery Kiln at Home – 13 Tips To Remember

 In addition, don’t put Anything flammable or temperature-sensitive in the same room as the kiln because they can catch fire if they come into contact with the kiln’s surface or due to the release of hot fumes and gases.

 Lastly, always unplug the kiln before working on its components.
-If your kiln is hard-wired, make sure that the circuit breaker has been turned off first if there’s one in place!
+If your kiln is hard-wired, make sure the circuit breaker is turned off first, if there’s one in place!

 Final Thoughts